The collateral damage of Tumblr’s porn ban

 Porn is a portion of the multiple forms of media resonating among LGBTQ users.
 This media allows them to knit together non-mainstream identities and survive in a world where heterosexuality is ubiquitously portrayed across social media and broadcast outlets.

-Not all LGBTQ content contains genitals, “female-presenting nipples” or sex acts, but not all content with these elements constitutes what we would generally think of as pornography.
-Much of the sexualized content circulated among LGBTQ Tumblr users make available depictions of sexuality that are frequently rendered invisible or marginalized.
+Not all LGBTQ content contains genitals, “female-presenting nipples,” or sex acts, but not all content with these elements constitutes what we would generally think of as pornography.
+Much of the sexualized content circulated among LGBTQ Tumblr users makes available depictions of sexuality that are frequently rendered invisible or marginalized.

-These can take the form of fan art, remixed film clips of sensual embraces and selfies.
-This media allows LGBTQ people to see themselves as sexual beings — something that is particularly important for young people developing a sense of sexual and gender identity.
+These can take the form of fan art, remixed film clips of sensual embraces, and selfies.
+This media allows LGBTQ people to see themselves as sexual beings– something that is particularly important for young people developing a sense of sexual and gender identity.

 Even if you disagree with teenagers accessing this type of content, Tumblr’s new policy bans it for everyone regardless of age.
 Formerly, users could voluntarily mark their blogs as “NSFW” (Not Safe for Work) if they posted occasional nudity and “adult” if posting substantial nudity.
-This provided a sort of checkpoint to hinder younger users in accessing this content.
+This provided a sort of checkpoint to hinder younger users to accessing this content.

 Now even adults won’t be able to access “adult content.”
 This means that young people over 18, who may be facing formative life changes, like starting post-secondary education or moving away from home, won’t have access to media that may help them learn about their identity and feel supported while doing so.